lumotist/backend/README.md

 	"Ensure the new email has no more than 256 characters."
 	"Invalid password."
 	"New email cannot be the same as your current email."
+	"That email is already in use."

+To see example auth token error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

+### Change Username **(auth token required)**
+Performing a POST request to `/account/change_username` with the users `password` and `new_username` will change the users username.

+Example POST request:

+	{
+	    "new_username": "test2",
+	    "password": "test"
+	}

+Example successful response:

+	{
+	    "success": true
+	}

+Example error responses:

+	{
+	    "success": false,
+	    "detail": ERROR_DETAIL
+	}

+ERROR_DETAIL can be the following:

+	"Missing fields."
+	"Ensure the new email has no more than 256 characters."
+	"Invalid password."
+	"New email cannot be the same as your current email."
+	"That username is already in use."

 To see example auth token error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).